 In previous trips, I’ve never found Athens to be particularly exciting.
 But when you visit Greece for the first time, it’s a must-see.

-And since this is my husband Dave’s first trip to the country, obviously at least one day in Athens was in order before heading out to the islands.
+And since this is my husband Dave’s first trip to the country, obviously at least one day in Athens is in order before heading out to the islands.

 I just returned from another 2-week trip traveling around the Greek Islands.
 I wrote a comprehensive post about traveling in and around Greece right now during the Covid-19 pandemic:

-It’s everything you need to know about pre-arrival testing, whether you’ll have to wear a mask, where you can get a Covid test if you need one to return home, and all the essentials for traveling to Greece right now.
-If you’re planning a trip to Greece in 2021, it’s a must-read.
+It’s everything you need to know from entry requirements to where to get a Covid test if you need one to return home.
+Plus all the essentials for traveling to Greece right now.
+If you’re planning a trip to Greece this summer, it’s a must-read.

 And now, back to Athens!